carmenbianca/report-liferay/plan.md

 - The report mandated by NHL Stenden.
 The research document is contained within this report.

-- A product, or a combination of products, that automate copyright and licensing compliance.
+- A product, or a combination of products, that automate \gls{copyright} and licensing compliance.

 - Documentation that assists in the integration of the delivered product(s).